 God placed man in the garden of Eden specifically to “work it and keep it”.

 “Work” implies that Adam was to take the raw materials of creation and bring order and fruitfulness to it.
 He would develop tools and technology, cultivate the plants and animals, and build communities and cities as he multiplied with Eve.
+This is arguably what humanity has been doing ever since that time.
 “Keep” in Hebrew means to guard it.
-Adam was given the mandate to protect the garden from any threat.
+Adam was given the mandate to protect the garden from all threats.

 And the Lord God commanded the man, saying, “You may surely eat of every tree of the garden, but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.”